fscorrupt/awesome-stars/README.md

 ## TypeScript

+- [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
+Perfect for when you need to feed your codebase to Large Language Models (LLMs) or o
 - [denysdovhan/vacuum-card](https://github.com/denysdovhan/vacuum-card) - Vacuum cleaner card for Home Assistant Lovelace UI
 - [custom-cards/canvas-gauge-card](https://github.com/custom-cards/canvas-gauge-card) - The card makes it possible to use gauges from https://canvas-gauges.com/
 - [GeorgeSG/lovelace-time-picker-card](https://github.com/GeorgeSG/lovelace-time-picker-card) - 🕰️ Time Picker Card for Home Assistant's Lovelace UI